KCL-BMEIS/VS_Seg/preprocessing/README.md

 # Data preprocessing
-Data preprocessing typically includes converting DICOM images and DICOM RTstructures to NIFTI files.
+This readme explains how to convert the TCIA data set into a data set with a more convenient folder structure and file names and how to subsequently convert the DICOM images and JSON contour lines into NIFTI format.

 ##  Requirements